Spencer Davis (baseball)

-William Spencer Davis (June 23, 1908 – January 27, 1981) was an American baseball infielder in the Negro leagues.
+William Spencer Davis (June 23, 1908 – January 27, 1981) was an American professional baseball infielder in the Negro leagues.

 A native of Winston-Salem, North Carolina, Davis played from 1938 to 1942 with the Jacksonville Red Caps, Atlanta Black Crackers/Indianapolis ABCs and New York Black Yankees.
 He served in the US Army during World War II.
 Davis died in Salisbury, North Carolina in 1981 at age 72.